Prathamdas3/doctorji/README.md

 # DoctorJI

-A simple React Native app built using **Expo** that displays a "Word of the Day" along with its definition and example sentence.
-The app also allows users to browse through previously viewed words and persists data between sessions using **AsyncStorage**.
-Routing is implemented using **Expo Router**.

----
+This React Native app is inspired by the MFine app and features side navigation, bottom navigation, a Home Screen, a Doctor Listing Screen, and Profile functionality.
+The app offers a responsive design for both iOS and Android platforms.

 ## 📱 Features

-- **Home Screen:**
+- **Home Screen**:
-  - Displays a randomly fetched "Word of the Day" with its definition and example sentence.
-  - A "New Word" button to fetch and display a new word.
-  - A button to navigate to the "History" screen.

-- **History Screen:**
+  - Displays app logo and introduction.
+  - Includes sections like "Consult a Doctor" and "Book Tests."
+  - Bottom navigation for easy access to other screens.

+- **Doctor Listing Screen**:
-  - Displays a list of previously viewed words with their definitions, example sentences, and the date they were first displayed.
+  - Displays a list of doctors with details like name, specialty, and image.
-  - A "Clear History" button to remove all past words.
+  - Supports navigation to view detailed information for each doctor.

+- **Side Navigation Drawer**:
+  - Links to Home, Doctor Listing, Profile, and Logout.

-- **Navigation:**
+- **Profile Screen**:
-  - Utilizes **Expo Router** for seamless navigation between screens.
+  - Simple form to view and edit personal information.